satviktripathi369/github-explorer/README.md

 IS_TEMPLATE=false
 ```
-in your ENVs to prevent `npm build` from reverting `data.json` back to Octocat's data.
+in your ENVs to prevent `npm build` from reverting `data.json` back to my previous data.

 ### To check before deploying
 - [ ] `data.json`: githubUsername, description, heroNames.
 Handled by `setup.mjs`.